vlkong/cplex_wheel_setup/README.md

 ```

 The resulting wheel is `$HOME/cplex_universal_wheel/dist/cplex-20.1.0.1-py3-none-any.whl` -
-In this example, it is safe to `pip install cplex-20.1.0.1-py3-none-any.whl` on anypython 3.7
+In this example, it is safe to `pip install cplex-20.1.0.1-py3-none-any.whl` on any python 3.7
 and x86_64-Linux.